 Your home warranty claim may get denied for many reasons.
 To learn why your home warranty provider might deny specific claims, read the terms and conditions outlined in your contract to learn strictly which appliances and systems your plan protects, as well as any limitations or exclusions.

-Below are the four of the most common reasons home warranty claim denials:
+Below are the four of the most common reasons for home warranty claim denials:

-• Lack of maintenance–Systems and appliances within your home are required to receive service, care, and cleaning regularly.
-If proper maintenance isn’t performed on an appliance or system covered in your contract, your claim could be denied.
+• Lack of maintenance: Systems and appliances within your home must regularly receive service, care, and cleaning.
+Your claim could be denied if proper maintenance isn’t performed on an appliance or system covered in your contract.

-• Improper installation or safety code violations–Though this is sometimes out of your control, improper installation can be the cause of a denied claim.
-If your system or appliance experiences poor installation, your home warranty company could have the right to refuse your claim.
+• Improper installation or safety code violations: Though it’s sometimes out of your control, improper installation can be the cause of a denied claim.
+If your system or appliance was poorly installed, your home warranty company could have the right to refuse your claim.
 Claims on broken systems and appliances that violate safety codes could also be denied.

-• Unusual wear and tear–Warranty coverage protects you from the expensive costs of regular wear and tear.
+• Unusual wear and tear: Warranty coverage protects you from regular wear and tear costs.
 This means damage caused by everyday use of the item in question.
 If your provider determines that you’ve improperly used your appliance or system, they may deny your claim as this is classified as unusual wear and tear.
 Using your appliances to run a business (using your washer and dryer for a laundry service, for example) is not considered normal use.

 If you are struggling with the claims process with your current home warranty provider or are interested in getting a home warranty plan, consider the following recommended companies.
 We suggest you get a free quote from both providers.
 This way, you can closely compare your options, including coverage caps and exclusions, and negotiate a better deal.